dotnet/dotNext/README.md

 * Added `Base64Encoder` type for fast encoding of large binary data
 * Deprecation of `Sequence.FirstOrEmpty` extension methods in favor of `Sequence.FirstOrNone`
 * Fixed [#91](https://github.com/dotnet/dotNext/pull/91)
-* Public constructors of `PooledBufferWriter` and `PooledArrayBufferWriter` with parameters are obsolete in favor of ini-only properties
+* Public constructors of `PooledBufferWriter` and `PooledArrayBufferWriter` with parameters are obsolete in favor of init-only properties
-* Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Reduced size of the compiled assembly: omit nullability attributes for private and internal members
 * Optimized performance of `Timeout`, `Optional<T>`, `Result<T>` and `Result<T, TError>` types
 * Introduced `DotNext.Runtime.SoftReference` data type in addition to [WeakReference](https://docs.microsoft.com/en-us/dotnet/api/system.weakreference) from .NET

 <a href="https://www.nuget.org/packages/dotnext.metaprogramming/4.2.0">DotNext.Metaprogramming 4.2.0</a>
 * Improved overall performance of some scenarios where `UserDataStorage` is used
-* Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Reduced size of the compiled assembly: omit nullability attributes for private and internal members

 <a href="https://www.nuget.org/packages/dotnext.reflection/4.2.0">DotNext.Reflection 4.2.0</a>
 * Improved overall performance of some scenarios where `UserDataStorage` is used
-* Reduced size of the compiled assembly: omit private and internal member's nullability attributes
+* Reduced size of the compiled assembly: omit nullability attributes for private and internal members

 <a href="https://www.nuget.org/packages/dotnext.unsafe/4.2.0">DotNext.Unsafe 4.2.0</a>
 * Updated dependencies